moonlightwork/remote-work-encyclopedia/docs/startups.md

 Starting a company with a remote-first mindset is a great way to succeed in today’s landscape.
 The price, access to talent, and flexibility are huge advantages.
 But, there are still challenges that are unique to being outside of Silicon Valley.

+## The proof: successful remote teams
+Don't just trust us!
+It's becoming more common by the day for companies to start their companies remotely.
+Whether it's out of necesity or preference, these teams are defining the future of work.

+- [How Doist Makes Remote Work Happen:](https://doist.com/blog/how-doist-works-remote/) 68 people in 25 countries building a product used by millions.
+We believe that one day soon this way of working will be the norm.
+- more
+- more
+- more
+- more

 ## Meet people and talk to your users

 It’s hard and slow to launch a startup.
 No matter where you are located, you will need a support network of founders, investors, and talent.
 Join a co-working space, partake in online forums, and go to in-person events to get connected.